K-S-K/ESP32-02-OLed-SSD1366/README.md

-# Blink Example
+# OLED Display SSD1306 128x32 Example

-This project starts a FreeRTOS task to blink an LED.
+This project communicates with SSD1306 128x32 OLED Display.

 The main source file of the project is [blink.c](main/blink.c)